nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 to counteract the effects of the `undo` command on the `edit` command, and to counteract the effects of the undo command.
 At the end, all tags will be removed from Jane Doe.

 <div markdown="span" class="alert alert-info">
 :information_source: **Note:**<br>

-* After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.
+1. After using an `redo` command successfully, you cannot use a `redo` command following that `redo` command.

-* Using a `redo` command after an `undo` command on an `edit` command will not restore the student's index back to his/her original index.
+2. Using a `redo` command after an `undo` command on an `edit` command will not restore the student's index back to his/her original index.

-  * If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey
+  a.
+If the student's original index is 1, using an `edit` command will place him/her at the last index of Tracey

-  * Using a `redo` command after using an `undo` command will not restore the student's index back to 1
+  b.
+Using a `redo` command after using an `undo` command will not restore the student's index back to 1

 </div>